 Perhaps mixing a bit of truth and bit of mad-scientist lore, Tesla allegedly loved an all-white pigeon romantically.
 As the story goes, the bird flew to tell him she was dying with a bright light in her eyes.
 After the bird died in 1922, Tesla knew that his life’s work was finished.
 Regarding this beautiful bird, Tesla supposedly said, “I loved that pigeon as a man loves a women, and she loved me.
 As long as I had her, there was a purpose to my life.”

-Still, in picking such a sentimental and highly-unscientific place to honor Tesla, one can't help but wonder, where's the birdseed?
+In picking such a sentimental and highly-unscientific place to honor Tesla, one can’t help but wonder, where’s the birdseed?